Liam-Weitzel/Space-Bots/README.md

 - Designed for tech-savvy players interested in coding and strategy.
 - Early development — expect frequent changes and ongoing improvements.

+## Want to try it out?

+Contact me directly (details in my bio) to get a steam key and download the latest release for your platform.

 ## Build Dependencies

 ### Steamworks SDK